Plural and Singular Keywords Rank Differently on Google - Here's Why

 Google is only becoming more sophisticated with satisfying search intent.
 Always striving to provide the best possible experience, Google is learning more and more about the ways users behave with keywords and what they expect from each search.
 If you want your content to rank well for specific search terms, you need to consider how a person will use the search engine to find your content.

 Safari Digital are a leading team of SEO experts.
 Combining proven methodology with cutting-edge technology, we are passionate about helping small to medium-sized businesses achieve big results.
-If you’d like to learn more about how your business can improve with SEO and strategic traffic acquisition, get in touch with one of the experts at Safari Digital SEO today.
+If you’d like to learn more about how your business can improve with SEO and strategic traffic acquisition, get in touch with our expert SEO Perth team today.